interledger/rfcs/0000-route-broadcasting-protocol/0000-route-broadcasting-protocol.md

 If the routing table ID that an epoch is based on is changed, the epoch MUST be reset to `0`, so that the counter node can track all the updates from the node.

 ### Link Relations and Routing
-There are 2 types of link relations:
+There are two types of link relations:
-- `Peer` and `Peer`
+- `Peer` to `Peer`
-- `Parent` and `Child`
+- `Parent` to `Child`

-In a `Parent` and `Child` relation, the ILP address of the child node is configured automatically using [IL-DCP](../0031-dynamic-configuration-protocol/0031-dynamic-configuration-protocol.md), and generally it is a sub-address of the parent node though it is not a requirement.
+In a `Parent` to `Child` relation, the ILP address of the child node is configured automatically using [IL-DCP](../0031-dynamic-configuration-protocol/0031-dynamic-configuration-protocol.md), and generally it is a sub-address of the parent node though it is not a requirement.
 For instance:
 - `Parent` node
   - `g.parent-node`
 - `Child` node